greenfishbluefish/devops-katas/README.md

 # The Katas

-The katas have been designed with a specific order in mind and build upon each other.
-But, you are welcome to start anywhere.
+Some of the katas have been designed with a specific order in mind and build upon each other.
+Where they do so, they will reference the appropriate katas.
+In all cases, you are welcome to start anywhere.

+The ones without a link are planned.
+If you don't see one you'd like to have, please open an issue.

+## Learn a new tool

 * [Learn Vagrant](https://github.com/greenfishbluefish/kata-vagrant-linux)
 * [Learn Chef](https://github.com/greenfishbluefish/kata-vagrant-chef)
+* Learn Puppet
+* Learn Ansible
+* Learn Salt
+* Learn Packaging
+* Learn Packer
+* Learn Terraform

+## Advanced Vagrant Usage

+* Multiple Machines
+* Windows

+## Specific Services

+* Build and manage Jenkins2
+* Build and manage Kubernetes
+* Build and manage ELK

 ## How to use the Katas